Banking Checking Accounts

 Bank of America has thousands of branches nationwide, which is convenient for frequent travelers and snowbirds.
 It has three checking account options:

-• Bank of America Advantage Plus Banking®: Their basic banking account.
+• Bank of America Advantage Plus Banking®: Flexible banking to meet your needs.
 As of Nov.
-21, 2023, you won't have to pay the $12 monthly maintenance fee each statement cycle that you make a qualifying direct deposit of $250 or more, maintain a $1,500 minimum daily balance, or have a Preferred Rewards® membership.
+12, 2024, you won't have to pay the $12 monthly maintenance fee each statement cycle that you make a qualifying direct deposit of $250 or more, maintain a $1,500 minimum daily balance, or have a Preferred Rewards® membership.

 Bank of America also has a Preferred Rewards program, which provides interest rate discounts on certain products, credit card reward bonuses, and more if you meet certain account balance requirements across your Bank of America and Merrill accounts.